arun664/accessitest/README.md

 - Inspect url using axe-core functionality to find accessibility issues for a url
 - Store the history of those results for user
 - Retrieve the accessibility results and present it to the user

-## Pending Features

-- Multiple integration
+- Multiple integration (pa11y, axe-core)
 - Dashboard visualization for each tools
-- Comparison metrics
-- Code fix suggestions using AI SDK
+- Code fix suggestions using AI SDK (Mistral AI)

 ## Hosting